curtismu7/manualDeployFacile/deployment/Kubernetes/helm/README.md

-# Deploy Customer360 using Helm
+# Deploy Sample-CIAM using Helm

 Helm is a package deployment tool for Kubernetes.
-It can be used with [Customer360](../Kubernetes) to deploy all the components of the Solution with a simple command.
+It can be used with [Sample-CIAM](../Kubernetes) to deploy all the components of the Solution with a simple command.

 1. Inject your Ping Devops information into your k8s namespace